-If you are taking pictures at the event please share our Image Guidelines with your photographer.
-As you can imagine with the BHS being active in Education and Welfare and so many other areas of the equestrian sector people have a high expectation for us.
-The image guidelines help us ensure that all pictures we use in promotional materials or on social media have been checked and demonstrate the best of equestrian care.
-Any questions about these can be directed to your National/Regional Manager or the Communications department at HQ.
+If you are going to take pictures at your event please share our Image Guidelines with your photographer.
+As the BHS is active in Education, Welfare and so many other areas of the equestrian sector, people have a high expectation of us.
+The image guidelines help us ensure that all pictures we use in promotional materials or on social media have been checked, demonstrate the best of equestrian care and are compliant with GDPR.
+Any questions about these can be directed to your National/Regional Manager or the Communications department at Head Office.

 Image Guidelines FNL

 Poster Template - A3 size

 BHS Corporate Brand Guidelines

 The law around health and safety can be complex but must be complied with.
 Any event run by (or in the name of) the BHS must be organised with the full knowledge of your committee/team and/or your National/Regional Manager.
 In addition, all required health and safety documents should be sent to email@example.com prior to the event.
 Failure to comply with this will compromise the BHS insurance cover.

 Free training for volunteers in Event Health and Safety is run on a regular basis and we would urge all volunteers involved with organising events on behalf of the BHS to complete this training.

 Risk Assessment Template Risk Assessment for an Equestrian Event Risk Assessment for Simple Event

 More information can be found on the Health and Safety Executive website.